Self-hosting (compilers): Operating systems

-An operating system is self-hosted when the toolchain to build the operating system runs on that OS.
+An operating system is self-hosted when the toolchain to build the operating system runs on that same operating system.
 For example, Windows can be built on a computer running Windows.

-However, operating systems don't start out as self-hosted.
-When developing for a new computer or operating system, you need a system to run the development software, but you need development software to write the operating system.
+Before a system can become self-hosted, another system is needed to develop it until it reaches a stage where self-hosting is possible.
+When developing for a new computer or operating system, a system to run the development software is needed, but development software used to write and build the operating system is also necessary.
 This is called a bootstrapping problem or, more generically, a chicken or the egg dilemma.

 A solution to this problem is the cross compiler (or cross assembler when working with assembly language).
-A cross compiler allows you to use one computer to develop software for a different machine or operating system, making it possible to create an operating system for a machine for which one does not yet exist.
-Once written, software can be deployed to the target system using the usual means: an EPROM, floppy diskette, flash memory (such as a USB thumb drive), or JTAG device.
-This is similar to the method used to write software for gaming consoles or for handheld devices, like cellular phones or tablets, which do not host their own development tools.
+A cross compiler allows source code on one platform to be compiled for a different machine or operating system, making it possible to create an operating system for a machine for which a self-hosting compiler does not yet exist.
+Once written, software can be deployed to the target system using means such as an EPROM, floppy diskette, flash memory (such as a USB thumb drive), or JTAG device.
+This is similar to the method used to write software for gaming consoles or for handheld devices like cellular phones or tablets, which do not host their own development tools.

-Once the software is mature enough to compile its own code, the cross-development dependency ends.
+Once the system is mature enough to compile its own code, the cross-development dependency ends.
 At this point, an operating system is said to be self-hosted.